The Rocky Horror Show: Brazil

-1975 Argentinian production
+Argentina

-In July 1975, Héctor Cavallero and Leonardo Barujel staged Gil Carretero's vision of The Rocky Horror Show at Teatro Pigalle in Buenos Aires, Argentina.
-The show was directed by Gil Carretero, who also mounted and directed the Madrid production, and libretto was adapted by Jorge Schussheim.
-The characters Frank-N-Furter, Brad and Janet were renamed to Frank Burguesa, Ceiro and Sibila.
-The Usherette renamed to Acomodadora.

-The cast featured Osvaldo Alé as "Frank Burguesa", Valeria Lynch as "Sibila Cooley", Ricardo Pald as "Theiro Smith", Sergio Villar as Riff-Raff, Linda Peretz as Magenta / Acomodadora, Anna Maria Cores as Columbia, Carlos Wibratt as Eddie and Dr. Scott, Eddie Sierra (aka Yeffry) as Rocky, and Rolo Puente as The Narrator.
+In July 1975, Héctor Cavallero and Leonardo Barujel produced the musical at Teatro Pigalle in Buenos Aires, Argentina.
+The show was directed by Gil Carretero, who also produced and directed the Madrid production, and the translation by Jorge Schussheim.
+The cast featured Osvaldo Alé as Frank, Valeria Lynch as Janet (renamed Sibila), Ricardo Pald as Brad (Ciero), Sergio Villar as Riff-Raff, Linda Peretz as Magenta / Usherette (Acomodadora), Anna Maria Cores as Columbia, Carlos Wibratt as Eddie and Dr. Scott, Eddie Sierra (aka Yeffry) as Rocky, and Rolo Puente as The Narrator.
 Martha Hendrix and Enrique Quintanilla (Fantasmas).
 The show opened at a cabaret-style venue.
-A few days after the premiere, unknown assailants threw a Molotov cocktail at the theater, which aimed to cause casualties.
-There was a minor fire that did not damage the hall, some functions were suspended, but the show continued and ran for three months.
-Triple A was believed to have been responsible, employing violent tactics against suspected dissidents and subversives.
-Due to political persecutions, frequent threats and censorship, the company was disbanded.
+A few days later, unknown assailants threw a Molotov cocktail at the theater, which aimed to cause casualties.
+A minor fire did not damage the hall, and the show continued, running for three months.

-1976 Mexican production

-Richard O'Brien's musical first came to Mexico in 1976 through the pioneering efforts of Julissa, Mexican actress, producer and singer.
-"El Show de Terror de Rocky", premiered on 11 March in a novel concept of cabaret theater, in the Versailles hall of the now defunct Hotel of the Prado.
-It later transferred to Teatro Venustiano Carranza.

-Julissa's Spanish translation of song lyrics includes changes to the names of main characters - Brad and Janet become Carlos and Chelo while Dr. Scott is instead Dr. Carrillo.
+In August 2016 and again in 2017, a revival ran in Buenos Aires at the Teatro Maipo, directed by Andie Say.
+The translation was by Marcelo Kotliar.
+The cast was led by Roberto Peloni (Frank),with Melania Lenoir (Trixie/Magenta), Federico Coates (Riff Raff), Maia Contreras (Eddie/Dr. Scott), Nacho Pérez Cortés (Rocky), Micaela Pierani Méndez (Columbia), Sofía Rangone (Janet), and Walter Bruno (Brad).
+The Criminologist was portrayed by such local entertainment figures: Marcos Mundstock, Aníbal Pachano, Diego Ramos, Peter Lanzani, Víctor Laplace and Moria Casán.

+Mexico and Panama

-The cast featured Julissa as "Chelo", Gonzalo Vega as Dr. Frank-N-Furter, Hector Ortiz as "Carlos", Luis Tomer as Riff-Raff, Paloma Zozaya as Magenta and Usherette, Norma Lendech as Columbia, Lauro Pavón as Eddie and "Dr. Carrillo", Cecil Goudie as Rocky Horror, and Manuel Gurria as Narrator.
+The first Mexican production, in March 1976, was translated and produced by Julissa in the Versailles hall of the now defunct Hotel of the Prado.
+It transferred to Teatro Venustiano Carranza.The cast featured Julissa as Janet (renamed Chelo), Gonzalo Vega as Frank, Hector Ortiz as Brad (Carlos), Luis Tomer as Riff-Raff, Paloma Zozaya as Magenta and Usherette, Norma Lendech as Columbia, Lauro Pavón as Eddie and Dr. Scott (Carrillo), Cecil Goudie as Rocky, and Manuel Gurria as Narrator.
+A cast recording was released.
+Julissa presented a revival in 1986.

-A cast recording of the production was released on LP in a small volume, later converted to CD-R and eventually a commercial CD.

-In 1986, a second production was staged in Mexico, presented again by Julissa.

-2013 Panamanian production

-In 2013 the English community Theatre Guild of Ancon presented the show under the direction of Melanie Gilpin (Lee).
-The show ran from 24 October,25,26,31 – 1 November,2 – 2013.
+The English community Theatre Guild of Ancon presented the show directed by Melanie Gilpin (Lee) from 24 October to 2 November 2013.